HaniSource/components/components/accordion/usage.md

 php artisan fluxtor:install accordion
 ```

-> Once installed, you can use the <x-ui.accordion />, <x-ui.accordion.item />, <x-ui.accordion.item.trigger />, and <x-ui.accordion.item.content /> components in any Blade view.
+> Once installed, you can use the <x-ui.accordion />, <x-ui.accordion.item />, <x-ui.accordion.trigger />, and <x-ui.accordion.content /> components in any Blade view.

 ## Usage